Bento de Moura Portugal: First trial (1745–1748)

-Second Trial and Imprisonment (1760-1766)
+Second trial and imprisonment (1760–1766)

 In 1760, Bento de Moura Portugal was summoned by the Court of Inconfidência, facing a second trial.
 This time, the charges were related to his defense of the Távora family and the Jesuits, as well as his critical opinions about the rule of D. Joseph I. Bento was a figure of prestige and influence with the royal family, but this did not protect him from the political intrigues of the period.
 The Marquis of Pombal, who played a prominent role in Portuguese politics, was among his opponents.
 This trial demonstrated Bento's vulnerability to the political powers of the time.

 The second trial and subsequent imprisonment of Bento de Moura Portugal cast a lasting shadow over the life of this eminent 18th-century scientist and inventor in Portugal.
 The second accusation in 1760 emerged in the midst of a turbulent period in Portugal under the rule of the Marquis of Pombal and resulted in severe consequences for Bento.

 In this second trial, Bento was summoned by the Court of Inconfidência, accused of a series of offenses that had incurred the wrath of the powerful Prime Minister, including the defense of the innocence of the Távora family and the Jesuits, open criticism of the rule of D. Joseph I, and the proposal of amendments to legislation that, according to him, harmed the royal treasury.
 Pombal did not hide his displeasure toward Bento, despite the prestige he enjoyed within the royal family.
 Bento de Moura Portugal was then imprisoned in July 1760 in the Junqueira Fort, a prison that had been converted and opened the year before to accommodate Jesuits and nobles who had been accused of conspiring against the king.
 The imprisonment marked the end of Bento's freedom and influence in society.
 He remained there until his death in 1766, deprived of his liberty but not of his creative mind.

 In prison, Bento de Moura Portugal continued to work on his innovations and scientific ideas.
 With the help of the Jesuit João de Matos, his cellmate and makeshift scribe, he documented his inventions in 28 notebooks on brown paper, resulting in the work "Inventos e vários planos de melhoramento para este Reino."
 He wrote these notes using a chicken bone and rust ink.
 These notes serve as a remarkable testament to his dedication to science, even in the most challenging conditions.

-Imprisonment separated Bento from society but could not silence the inventive mind of the engineer.
-His innovations and scientific contributions, some of which describe solutions to agricultural and mechanical issues, left a lasting legacy that demonstrates his resilience and passion for science in the face of adversity.
-His life is a vivid example of the determination of a forgotten genius of Portugal who continued to shine even in the darkest hours.
+His innovations and scientific contributions, some of which describe solutions to agricultural and mechanical issues, formed part of his legacy.